-Colgate considers for transfer the application of well-qualified candidates from other colleges who seek to enter with advanced standing.
+Colgate considers well-qualified candidates from other colleges who seek to enter with advanced standing for transfer admission.
 Admission may be granted in the fall or spring.
 The application deadline for fall admission is March 15; for spring, November 1.
 (Candidates are notified of the admission decision by early May and early December, respectively.)
 A non-refundable application fee of $60 must accompany each application.
-This fee may be waived upon certification of extreme financial hardship.
+This fee may be waived upon certification of extreme financial hardship or if the student has received a waiver from the Common or Coalition Application.
 The application fee is also waived for students whose permanent mailing address is outside the United States.
 Colgate does not accept transfer, visiting, or special exemption student applications for the undergraduate program from individuals who already possess a bachelor’s degree.

 Competition for admission with advanced standing is rigorous.
 Most successful transfer applicants will have achieved at or above the 3.00 (B) grade level during their previous college experience.
 Participants in the Visiting Student Program (see below) are eligible to apply for transfer to Colgate but should not expect to receive preferential treatment.

-Application requirements: In addition to an application for transfer admission, Colgate reviews a full report of the candidate’s secondary school record and the results of either the SAT (Scholastic Assessment Test) of the College Entrance Examination Board or the ACT Assessment Test of the American College Testing Program must be submitted.
+Application requirements: In addition to an application for transfer admission, Colgate reviews a full report of the candidate’s secondary school record.
 Official transcripts of all completed college studies should be forwarded immediately.
 The College Official’s Report should be completed and submitted by the dean of each college attended, and the Faculty Recommendation should be completed by a faculty member who has taught the student and who can comment on the student’s academic potential.
 Additional information about applications can be found at colgate.edu/apply.

 Financial aid: Colgate is able to offer need-based institutional financial aid to transfer students.
 Institutional aid for transfer students is limited to the number of semesters needed to complete the degree requirements, as determined by the registrar, at the time of admission.

-Transfer students entering in the fall and anticipating a need for help with financing their education must submit the CSS PROFILE and the FAFSA by March 15 for the fall term and November 1 for the spring term.
+Transfer applicants anticipating a need for help with financing their education must submit the CSS PROFILE and the FAFSA by March 15 for the fall term and November 1 for the spring term.
 Additional information may be obtained in Financial Aid and at colgate.edu/financialaid.

 First-Year versus Transfer Admission for Students with Advanced Standing